GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ---
 layout: post
 title: Create dynamic capture templates to use with org-protocol.
 In Windows!
-categories: [UbiquityWE, Emacs, elisp, JavaScript]
+categories: [iShell Extension, Emacs, elisp, JavaScript]
 ---